keithmburu/courses/2021-compling/labs/lab0.md

 Otherwise, if you have an NVIDIA GPU and want to use GPU acceleration (potential time sink):

 1. Ensure that you are using the [proprietary NVIDIA drivers](https://www.nvidia.com/object/unix.html) for your system.
-If you're using Pop!_OS, this is easy.
+If you're using the Pop!_OS Linux distribution, this is easy.

 2. Install CUDA and CuDNN.